Sheaves of modules on atomic sites and discrete representations of topological groups: Discrete representations of topological groups

 \begin{remark} \normalfont The regular $RG$-module $RG$ is discrete if and only if $G$ is equipped with discrete topology.
-Indeed, consider $v = 1_R1_G \in RG$.
-Then $\Stab_G(v) = 1_G$.
-Thus the regular module is discrete only if the trivial subgroup is open, if and only if $G$ is equipped with the discrete topology. \end{remark}
+Indeed, since $\Stab_G(1_R1_G) = 1_G$, $RG$ is a discrete representation only if the trivial subgroup is open, if and only if $G$ is equipped with the discrete topology. \end{remark}